Sara-Elgayar/Sara-Elgayar/README.md

 ### 👋 Hi, I'm Sara-Elgayar
-- 📊 I’m a fan of Excel, SQL, Python and Tableau
+- 📊 I’m a fan of Python, SQL, Excel and Tableau
 - 🌱 I’m a Data Engineer and continually learning
 - 📫 You can view more about me here:
 - 😄 Pronouns: she/her